 Inside WSL

-If you’re familiar with Windows Subsystem For Linux, you may want to consider that option too.
-It’s what I use myself, and I’m truly loving it.
-It offers me the advantages that Windows has to offer (mainly great hardware support), while still enjoying Linux which is, in my opinion, the best platform for Python development.
+If you’re familiar with Windows Subsystem For Linux, you may also want to consider that option.
+It’s what I use myself, and I truly love it.
+It offers me the advantages that Windows offers (mainly great hardware support) while still enjoying Linux, which is, in my opinion, the best platform for Python development.

 Installation on MacOS